This hamburger stew recipe is thick, hearty, and easy to make! It's a delicious family meal that uses inexpensive everyday ingredients.

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

-Sauté the onion and celery in a soup pot for 5-7 minutes, then add in the garlic.
+Sauté the onion and celery in a soup pot until softened, then add in the garlic.
 Stir in the ground beef and cook until browned.

-Sprinkle in the flour and cook for 1-2 minutes, stirring often (this cooks the floury taste out).
+Sprinkle in the flour and cook for a couple of minutes, stirring often (this cooks the floury taste out).
 Stir in the tomato paste.

 Add the broth, Worcestershire sauce, Italian seasoning, potatoes, and carrots.
 Bring the stew to a boil, then reduce the heat and simmer until the potatoes and carrots are tender.
 Stir in the peas and season with salt & pepper to taste.